 If you’re shopping for small business loans, you might become confused by all the terminology that gets thrown your way.
-With factor rates, P&Ls, debt schedules, APY (annual percentage yield), real vs nominal interest rates, all your business loan requirements come with a fair share of confusion.
-Two terms that are particularly misunderstood are annual percentage rate vs. interest rate.
+With factor rates, profit and loss statements, debt schedules, APY (annual percentage yield), real vs. nominal interest rates, all your business loan requirements come with a fair share of confusion.
+Two terms that are particularly misunderstood are annual percentage rate (APR) vs. interest rate.

 Just like knowing the difference between a fixed-rate mortgage and an adjustable-rate mortgage, it’s important to learn how annual percentage rates and interest rates differ.
 If you’re not sure how to define annual percentage rate vs. interest rate, you’re not alone.
 However, once you learn the difference between these two numbers you’ll be better prepared to start shopping for a loan.

-Annual percentage rate vs. interest rate: These are two similar but ultimately different things.
-Let’s work out a definition for both.
+Annual percentage rate and interest rate are two similar but ultimately different things.
+Let’s start with a definition for both.

 APR stands for annual percentage rate.

-The APR of a loan gives you a more comprehensive look at how much you’ll pay when you borrow money for a loan.
-Basically, it’s the total price of borrowing money expressed in terms of an interest rate.
+The APR of a loan gives you a more comprehensive look at how much you’ll pay when borrowing money for a loan.
+It’s the total price of borrowing money expressed in terms of an interest rate.
 That means it includes the cost of interest plus additional fees.
-In other words, those closing fees, origination fees, documentation fees, or other finance charges are accounted for in this rate.
+Closing fees, origination fees, documentation fees, and other finance charges are part of this rate.

-So with APR vs. interest rate, your interest rate just shows the base cost of borrowing money and your APR shows the total cost of borrowing money.
-Therefore, your APR will typically be a quarter to even a half point higher than your interest rate will be.
-This is not to be confused with APY, which is your annual percentage yield.
+So, with APR vs. interest rate, your interest rate shows the base cost of borrowing money, while your APR shows the total cost of borrowing money.
+Therefore, your APR will typically be a quarter to even a half-point higher than your interest rate will be, per the Wall Street Journal.

 In many cases, your lender will provide you with the APR when you apply for a loan.
 But in some cases, you’ll just be given an interest rate.
 And if you only have an interest rate but know that you’re paying more in fees, then you should get a sense of what your APR will be.